rejetto/hfs/README.md

 1. go to https://github.com/rejetto/hfs/releases
 2. click on `Assets`
 3. **download** the right version for your system, unzip and launch `hfs` file.
+   - Mac: if you get *"cannot be opened because it is from an unidentified developer"*, you can hold `control` key while clicking, then click `open`.
    - If you cannot find your system in the list, see next section [Other systems](#other-systems).
 4. the browser should automatically open on `localhost` address, so you can configure the rest in the Admin-panel.
    - if a browser cannot be opened on the computer where you are installing HFS,